 One tip she does like to stress is: Start small and set very realistic goals until you feel success.
 “You have to do things that you like for them to become a habit,” she says.

 Leavitt is also looking into the role sleep, social networks, and connectedness with the community play in how people with MS deal with changes in cognition.
-She believes those factors along with aerobic exercise, diet, and intellectual enrichment are all excellent ways to protect against future decline.
+She believes that those factors along with aerobic exercise, diet, and intellectual enrichment are all excellent ways to protect against future decline.

 “I see this as a really promising area for research,” she says.
 “Ultimately, we need to translate our evidence and our findings into treatments.”